ivh/tmy.se/content/coronavirus-update.md

 Title: Coronavirus Update
 Slug: coronavirus-update
 Date: 2020-09-14 11:19
-Status: draft
+Status: published
-Tags: covid19, forestry
+Tags: covid19, work, sweden, forestry

 What's up, folks?
 I hope you so far made it safely through the pandemic and its effetcs on everything else!